 FAQs

-The Clear Path 465 project is located on the northeast side of Indianapolis in Marion County.
-The project includes added travel lanes on I-465 from White River (just west of Allisonville Road) to Fall Creek (just north of 56th Street).
+The Clear Path 465 project is located on I-465 and I-69 on the northeast side of Indianapolis in Marion County.
+More than 100,000 vehicles pass through the I-465/I-69 interchange daily.
+The project includes added travel lanes on I-465 from White River to 56th Street.
 Portions of I-69 will be reconstructed between I-465 and 82nd Street, and the I-465/I-69 interchange will be reconfigured to provide direct movements to I-69 from eastbound I-465 and northbound I-465.

 The Clear Path 465 project includes: